griffio/griffio.github.io/_posts/2014-12-11-Autovalue.md

 summary: using autovalue
 ---

-# AutoValue - using with Gradle 2.2
+# AutoValue - using with Gradle 2.1 or higher

 ## [https://github.com/google/auto](https://github.com/google/auto)